tableclothdotdev/tablecloth-melange/README.md

 ## Supported versions

-Tablecloth supports Rescript 9 and 10.
-[Older versions of Tablecloth](https://www.npmjs.com/package/tablecloth-bucklescript) supported older versions of bs-platform.
+Tablecloth is tested on OCaml 5.1.0 and Melange 2.1.0.

 ### Development